+After the broth cooks for one hour, add the onion.
+Keep the onion whole to make it easier to remove later.
 Two hours later, the broth has achieved some color.
 You can see the layer of fat on the top that you want to remove.
 If you like, you can prepare the soup the day before, chill in the fridge and skim the fat the next day.
 This makes it easier to remove the fat since it will harden on top.

+Now it's time to add some flavor to our soup base.
+For the vegetables, we have bean sprouts, green onions, leeks, and royal fern.
 Royal fern is also known as ferndrake root.
 You can find it at Asian markets in the refrigerated section.
 There is also the dried root, but you must rehydrate it before using it.
 This ingredient is key in developing the flavors of the soup.

+For the sauce mixture, we have sesame oil, chili oil, soy sauce, and gochugaru, Korean chili flakes.
 When preparing your sauce mixture, you can add less chili oil and chili powder if you want a less spicy soup.
 Gochugaru is a Korean chili powder that is different from chili flakes.
 Gochugaru is a combination of smoky, spicy, and even a little sweet whereas the American chili flakes are just spicy.
 Some people like to add gochujang, a Korean chili paste, but I found that adding this ingredient makes the soup taste impure.

 While the soup is simmering away, blanch the leeks.
 The idea behind blanching the leeks is to remove the slimy quality.
 Immediately dunk in an ice bath to stop the cooking process.